 Factors such as driver inexperience, driving without due care, overestimation of ability, thrill-seeking and risk-taking play a role in the high rate of youth crashes.
 Young drivers also tend to be more easily distracted, especially with passengers and electronic gadgets in the car.
 They also often drive at night, when the risk of crashing is greater.

-Young male drivers aged 16 to 21 were involved in crashes more often than young female drivers, particularly when speed or impairment was involved.*
+Young male drivers aged 16 to 21 are involved in crashes three times more often than young female drivers, particularly when speed or impairment was involved.*

 The following educational resources can help raise awareness with youth, parents, educators and community groups to reduce crashes and make roads safer.

 Educational resources and driver licensing

 - Road safety speakers program— Students can listen to dynamic speakers who use personal stories to teach the risks and rewards of cars and driving.

 - Graduated Licensing Program (GLP)— This program helps new drivers gain the driving experience they need in a controlled, low-risk environment.
 New drivers gain privileges as they become safer on the roads.
 In its first three years, GLP reduced the new driver crash rate in B.C. by 16 per cent.